 Normally, Campaigns ignores organic traffic since the purpose of Campaigns is to maximize the effectiveness of your paid traffic, but there are times when you might want to know if you’re getting unexpected traffic, and from where.

-To track organic clicks in Campaigns, click on the menu on the Campaigns dashboard and select “Website Code”.
+To track organic clicks in Campaigns, click on the Tools menu on the Campaigns dashboard and select “Website Code”.
 From there, choose “Click Tracking Code” in the drop down menu, then choose Yes for “Track Organic Clicks” to create the necessary click tracking code:

 Next, add this snippet of Click Tracking Code to your landing page or any other page where you want to track clicks.
 You can insert the code anywhere on the page, but if you can insert it in the header section, that is ideal.